SuperOfficeDocs/superoffice-docs/docs/api/documents/services/download.md

 The following code example demonstrates how to download the created document to a local directory and open it.

+## Code

 [!code-csharp[CS](includes/download-document.cs)]

+## Walk-through

-The first step retrieves the document using an Agent instance, `DocumenyAgent`.
-The `DocumentAgent.GetDocumentEntity` method is invoked to get a `DocumentEntity` instance, which contains all properties of the document you are going to download - such as Header, Description, etc.
+The first step retrieves the document using an **agent** instance, `DocumenyAgent`.
+The `DocumentAgent.GetDocumentEntity` method is invoked to get a `DocumentEntity` instance, which contains all properties of the document you are going to download - such as header and description.

 You must also provide a **name** for the file.
+This name becomes the temporary file name where the file is downloaded, built up, and opened.

+> [!NOTE]
-This name becomes the temporary file name where the file is downloaded, built-up, and opened from.
-You must be sure the extensions of both the original and the downloaded document are the same.
+> Make sure the extensions of both the original and the downloaded document are the same.

 Now you are ready to download the document.
 Use the `DocumentAgent.CreateTempFile` method to execute the download.